AjayKMehta/setup-machine/README.md

 [^4]: If you execute a `stack` command before your config file is set up correctly, it will attempt to download GHC, msys2 which is not what we want :astonished:

     For more details, see [here](https://docs.haskellstack.org/en/stable/faq/#i-already-have-ghc-installed-can-i-still-use-stack) and [here](https://docs.haskellstack.org/en/stable/faq/#can-i-change-stacks-default-temporary-directory).

+- If you wish to add your config file to your [dot files repo](#dot-files), do the following:

+    ```powershell
+    # Create symlink to actual config file
+    New-Item -Path ~\.stack\config.yaml -Value D:\sr\config.yaml -ItemType SymbolicLink -Force

+    chezmoi add --follow --template ~/.stack/config.yaml
+    ```

+    > [!WARNING]
+    > `chezmoi re-add` will not pick up updates to the original `config.yaml`.
+You will need to add it again via `chezmoi add ...` if there are any updates :frowning:

 - Run `ghcup install stack latest`.
 - Make sure that the value of `local-bin-path` (if not set, value is `~\AppData\Roaming\local\bin`) is in `$PATH` as that is where `stack install` installs generated binaries ([source](https://docs.haskellstack.org/en/stable/GUIDE/#the-stack-install-command-and-copy-bins-option)).